-As we wander around Florida and eventually make our way across the Gulf to Texas, we steadfastly maintain our Covid protocol.
-Plan ahead, order curbside or online, keep our distance, resist temptation of a casual invitation or a tempting but risky activity, wear masks when in proximity with other folks, have a supply of latex gloves for gas pumps and picking up supplies, wait for crowds to dissipate before going into places of business, avoid groups of people by walking around them, come to a stop at least 10 feet away from a person you wish to engage, and yes wash hands and keep a spray dispenser of alcohol close at hand.
+As we wandered around Florida and Georgia, we steadfastly maintained our Covid protocol.
+Plan ahead, order curb side or online, keep our distance, resist temptation of a casual invitation or a tempting but risky activity, wear masks when in proximity with other folks, have a supply of latex gloves for gas pumps and picking up supplies, wait for crowds to dissipate before going into places of business, avoid groups of people by walking around them, come to a stop at least 10 feet away from a person you wish to engage, and yes wash hands and keep a spray dispenser of alcohol close at hand.